Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Discussion

-\paragraph{Class-level error patterns (RQ2 \& RQ4)} Figure~\ref{fig:confusion_matrices} shows that the high accuracy for bucketed score (RQ2) and trend type (RQ4) forecasting is driven by class separability rather than majority-class bias.
-In the bucketed score setting, diagonal entries dominate across all models, indicating reliable identification of low, moderate, and high maintenance levels, with misclassifications largely confined to adjacent buckets.
+Figure~\ref{fig:confusion_bucketed} and~\ref{fig:confusion_trend} show that the high accuracy for bucketed score~(RQ2) and trend type~(RQ4) forecasting is driven by class separability rather than majority-class bias.
+In the bucketed score setting, diagonal entries dominate, indicating reliable identification of low, moderate, and high maintenance levels, with misclassifications largely confined to adjacent buckets.
 Similarly, for trend type forecasting, the stable class is predicted with high reliability, and most errors occur between stable and downward or stable and upward trends.
-Direct confusion between extreme classes---low versus high or downward versus upward---is rare, indicating that the models capture meaningful maintenance distinctions and directional signals.
+Direct confusion between extreme classes---low versus high or downward versus upward---is rare, suggesting that the models capture meaningful maintenance distinctions and directional signals.